Discover folk - the CRM for people-powered businesses

 Key features

-• Sales automation: Automates tasks like lead management, deal tracking, and follow-up actions, allowing photographers to focus on capturing moments rather than administrative work.
+- Sales automation: Automates tasks like lead management, deal tracking, and follow-up actions across your 20-50 person team, allowing photographers to focus on capturing moments rather than administrative work.

-• Customizable dashboards and reports: Create and customize dashboards and reports to gain insights into client interactions and project statuses, helping photographers to better manage their workflow.
+- Customizable dashboards and reports: Create and customize dashboards and reports to gain insights into client interactions and project statuses across multiple team members, helping photography businesses better manage their workflow and team performance.

-• Lead and contact management: Manages client information, tracks interactions, and segments contacts for targeted marketing campaigns, ensuring photographers can nurture relationships effectively.
+- Lead and contact management: Manages client information, tracks interactions, and segments contacts for targeted marketing campaigns across your entire team, ensuring photographers can nurture relationships effectively at scale.

-• Workflow automation: Automates routine tasks such as appointment scheduling and follow-up emails, freeing up photographers to dedicate more time to their craft.
+- Workflow automation: Automates routine tasks such as appointment scheduling and follow-up emails across team members, freeing up photographers to dedicate more time to their craft.

-• Email integration: Integrates with popular email services, enabling photographers to manage communications and marketing campaigns directly from the CRM.
+- Email integration: Integrates with popular email services, enabling photography teams to manage communications and marketing campaigns directly from the CRM with consistent messaging across all 20-50 staff members.

 Pros

-• Customization: Extensive customization options allow photographers to tailor the CRM to their specific needs, including custom fields and workflows.
+- Customization: Extensive customization options allow photography businesses to tailor the CRM to their specific needs, including custom fields and workflows for different team roles and specializations.

-• Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem for managing different aspects of a photography business.
+- Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem for managing different aspects of a photography business across multiple team members.

-• Multi-channel communication: Supports email, phone, social media, and live chat, enabling photographers to manage all client interactions from a single platform.
+- Multi-channel communication: Supports email, phone, social media, and live chat, enabling photography teams to manage all client interactions from a single platform across all staff members.

-• Mobile accessibility: The robust mobile app allows photographers to manage client relationships and access data on the go, with offline capabilities.
+- Mobile accessibility: The robust mobile app allows photography team members to manage client relationships and access data on the go, with offline capabilities for field work.

 Cons

-• Complex setup: Initial setup and configuration can be complex, particularly for photographers without technical expertise or dedicated IT resources.
+- Complex setup: Initial setup and configuration can be complex, particularly for photography businesses without technical expertise or dedicated IT resources to manage implementation across multiple team members.

 Price and plans

-Free plan limited to three users suitable for small photography businesses.
+Free plan limited to three users, not suitable for photography businesses with 20-50 team members.
 After that, an annual subscription plan is as follows.

 5. Streak